Non-Euclidean High-Order Smooth Convex Optimization: Abstract

 \section{Abstract}

-We develop algorithms for the optimization of convex objectives that have Hölder continuous $q$-th derivatives with respect to a $p$-norm by using a $q$-th order oracle, for $p, q \geq 1$.
-We can also optimize other structured functions.
-We do this by developing a non-Euclidean inexact accelerated proximal point method that makes use of an inexact uniformly convex regularizer.
-We also provide nearly matching lower bounds for any deterministic algorithm that interacts with the function via a local oracle.
+We develop algorithms for the optimization of convex objectives that have H\"older continuous $q$-th derivatives by using a $q$-th order oracle, for any $q \geq 1$.
+Our algorithms work for general norms under mild conditions, including the $\ell_p$-settings for $1\leq p\leq \infty$.
+We can also optimize structured functions that allow for inexactly implementing a non-Euclidean ball optimization oracle.
+We do this by developing a non-Euclidean inexact accelerated proximal point method that makes use of an \textit{inexact uniformly convex regularizer}.
+We show a lower bound for general norms that demonstrates our algorithms are nearly optimal in high-dimensions in the black-box oracle model for $\ell_p$-settings and all $q \geq 1$, even in randomized and parallel settings.
+This new lower bound, when applied to the first-order smooth case, resolves an open question in parallel convex optimization.